- River Forecast Centre

 Flow Forecasts: The River Forecast Centre provides flow forecasts from two numeric, hydrologic models.
 The WARNS Model covers the Fraser River and Skeena River, and the CLEVER Model covers most of the snow-dominated watersheds in BC.
 There may be discrepancies between the two models' outputs at the same locations.
 These discrepancies reflect the differences of physics, methodology, structure, and calibration of the two models.
 However, the discrepancies between the forecast flows for a given location are not significant and comparison of the models' results may provide a better understanding about the forecasts.

 The WARNS Model Fraser River Flow Forecasts: The WARNS Model is based on the UBC Watershed Model with some adaptions to improve routing and snowmelt.
 Output from the model includes a table of 10-day flow forecasts for select forecast points in the Fraser River watershed.
 The model is typically operated from late spring until late June.
 The following link provides the current outputs from the WARNS Model 10-day Forecast for the Fraser River.
-Due to reduced flood risk from snowmelt, June 27 2016 will be the final model run for the 2016 season.
+(Currently pre-freshet testing runs only.
+Due to lack of resources, the model is run occasionally in 2017.)

 The CLEVER Model flow forecasts: The CLEVER (Channel Links Evolution Efficient Routing) Model is a hybrid model which consists of a lumped watershed routing sub-model and a distributed, physics-based open channel routing sub-model.
 For more information about the CLEVER Model, please follow this link (1.2M PDF file).
 The following links provide the current outputs from the CLEVER Model (2017 Pre-freshet testing runs only):